JiashuLiang/GSCDB/README.md

 Structured Excel files in the `Info/` directory provide comprehensive information about the database:

-- **`DatasetEval.xlsx`**: Contains the complete definitions for all 8,377 energy differences, their reference values, and the dataset each entry belongs to
+- **`DatasetEval.xlsx`**: Contains the complete definitions for all 8,377 energy differences, their reference values, and the dataset each entry belongs to; The weights used for calculating weighted errors in TMC34 and O24x5 datasets are also included in other sheets of this file
 - **`Datasets.xlsx`**: Provides comprehensive information about each of the 137 datasets, including data source, system types, statistical summaries, and estimated accuracy
 - **`Standard_errors.xlsx`**: Lists the reference uncertainties for each data point, enabling users to meaningfully compare results for newly tested functionals with the original publication
 - **`FD_stepsize.xlsx`**: Documents the finite-difference step sizes used for the Pol130 and V30 datasets